 Implement a Recreation Management System Initiative Summary P&R does not currently have an adequate recreation programming registration system to manage recreation activities, participant registration, scheduling, or fees and payments.
 As P&R looks to expand programming, there will be a need for a comprehensive registration system to manage and track programs.
 This system, once implemented, would also serve as a business analytics platform that houses data and provides visual insights to assist with reporting on key performance measures/KPIs.
 At the time of this writing, capacity to measure and evaluate recreation programming and services was limited.
 Furthermore, direct recreation programming offerings had just begun to be provided through the hiring of a part-time recreation programming coordinator.
 As a result of this initiative, P&R has since been given approval to review recreation management systems and technology.
 Based on research, interviews with similar agencies, and the needs identified within the P&R service environment, P&R has chosen CivicRec as the recreation management system to implement.
 The system is expected to be operational in September 2023.
-Related Issue(s) • should provide Town and P&R leadership, policymakers, and the public insight into overall recreation programming performance, participation levels, participant satisfaction, and costs.
-P&R currently manages individual event and program registrations and associated fees utilizing spreadsheets and the online tool EventBrite.
-Action Items to Implement Task 1: Identify P&R's software system needs.
-This involves thoroughly understanding the current service environment and projecting any new services anticipated to be delivered as recreation program offerings grow.
-Furthermore, identifying what technical functions will be required of a new system will be essential to identify and select the appropriate system for P&R needs (e.g., activity management, volunteer management, invoice generation, payment processing, membership management, facility rentals, reporting capabilities, etc.). sho ☑ Task 2: Solicit information from vendors through an RFP/RFQ/RFI process.
-This process should provide vendors with the appropriate information regarding P&R's project scope and system needs. be g the s ☑ Task 3: Review vendor information related to the Town's system needs.
-Consideration should be given to how well the vendor's product addresses P&R's functionality requirements, how easy the system is to use for staff and customers, and the short- and long-term costs of implementing and maintaining the system. k 4: Select a vendor and implement the system.
-P&R should work to ensure that all licable Town departments (e.g., IT) are involved in the review and selection process to best Project Re port Final 49 determine appropriate fit.
+Related Issue(s) P& sho rec P& util P& sta R should develop a performance measure/KPI framework.
+Performance measures/KPIs ould provide Town and P&R leadership, policymakers, and the public insight into overall reation programming performance, participation levels, participant satisfaction, and costs.
+R currently manages individual event and program registrations and associated fees zing spreadsheets and the online tool EventBrite.
+R's current process is time-consuming and limits the number of events and programs that ff can manage at one time.
+Action Items to Implement ✓ Task 1 current recreat require needs proces ✓ Task 2 should needs Identify P&R's software system needs.
+This involves thoroughly understanding the service environment and projecting any new services anticipated to be delivered as on program offerings grow.
+Furthermore, identifying what technical functions will be d of a new system will be essential to identify and select the appropriate system for P&R e.g., activity management, volunteer management, invoice generation, payment sing, membership management, facility rentals, reporting capabilities, etc.).
+Solicit information from vendors through an RFP/RFQ/RFI process.
+This process provide vendors with the appropriate information regarding P&R's project scope and system ✓ Task 3 be give the sys and ma Review vendor information related to the Town's system needs.
+Consideration should n to how well the vendor's product addresses P&R's functionality requirements, how easy tem is to use for staff and customers, and the short- and long-term costs of implementing intaining the system.
+Task 4 : Select a vendor and implement the system.
+P&R should work to ensure that all Project Repor determine appropriate fit.
 All applicable staff should be sufficiently trained on system functionality before going live.
 Additionally, sufficient information should be provided to the public in advance of the system go-live date regarding changes to activity identification and registration processes.